-In accordance with the German implementation of the Second Shareholder Rights Directive (ARUG II), the remuneration system for Management Board members is submitted to the Annual General Meeting for approval at least every four years and in the event of significant changes (Say-on-Pay).
-In addition, beginning in 2022 the Remuneration Report will also be submitted to the ordinary Annual General Meeting on an annual basis.
+In accordance with the German implementation of the Second Shareholder Rights Directive (ARUG II), the remuneration system for Management Board members is submitted to the Annual General Meeting for approval at least every four years and in the event of significant changes (SayonPay).
+In addition, since 2022 the Remuneration Report has also been submitted to the ordinary Annual General Meeting on an annual basis.
 Finally, the Annual General Meeting also decides whether or not to raise the cap on the variable remuneration component for certain functions (if applicable).